-The Dolmabahce palace was built during the reign of Sultan I Abdulmecit during the 19th century, this over-ornated palace lies along the European coast of the Bosphorus.
+The Dolmabahce Palace was built during the reign of Sultan I Abdulmecit during the 19th century; this over-ornated palace lies along the European coast of the Bosphorus.
 Dolmabahce Palace was constructed between 1843 and 1856, mixing different European artistic influences and built by Abdulmecit’s architect, Karabet Balyan.
-It was built over three levels, and symmetrically planned, with 285 chambers and 43 halls.
+It was built over three levels and symmetrically planned, with 285 chambers and 43 halls.
 It has a 600m long pier along the river, with two huge monumental gates.

-The palace is surrounded by well-maintained and immaculate gardens, with an immense 56-columned greeting hall, with 750 lights illuminated from 4,5 tones of crystal chandelier.
+The palace is surrounded by well-maintained and immaculate gardens, with an immense 56-columned greeting hall, with 750 lights illuminated from 4,5 tones of the crystal chandelier.
 The entrance was used for meeting and greeting the sultans, and opposite the ceremonial hall was the harem.
-The interior decoration, furniture, silk carpets and curtains all existing with little defect.
+The interior decoration, furniture, silk carpets, and curtains all existing with little defect.

 The east wing is home to the Museum of Fine Arts.